jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials.md

 *Lecture: April 12, 2022*

 !!! example Problem Set: 5-4
     **Problem 1**: The curved portion of the bar shown has an inner radius of $20 mm$.
-Knowning that the line of action of the $3 kN$ force is located a distance $a = 60 mm$ from the vertical plane containing the center of curvature of the bar, determine the largest compressive stress in the bar.
+    Knowing that the line of action of the $3 kN$ force is located a distance $a = 60 mm$ from the vertical plane containing the center of curvature of the bar, determine the largest compressive stress in the bar.

     | ![](../../attachments/engr-727-001-advanced-mechanics-of-materials/5-4-1-problem_statement_220412_125100_EST.png) |
     |:--:|